Who missed last month’s painful but exciting quiz? Here it is again with the answer to follow:

 They were pretty much all hysterical and filled with fear.

-And the winner for Best Remedy and Supporting Remedy in a starring role is (the envelope please….)
-Hypericum and Calendula!!!!!
+And the winner for Best Remedy and Best Supporting Remedy in an accident is… (the envelope please….)

-Almost everyone got that Calendula is the choice for cuts, lacerated tissue, knife wounds and abrasions; but, the first remedy really threw people off; though the choice of Ledum/Calendula by Nishita wasn’t a bad one because Nishita got that it was a puncture wound we were dealing with and Ledum is one of the main contenders for that.
-See, this is what most of you missed, that it was ailments from puncture wounds that was the issue.
+Almost everyone got that Calendula is the choice for cuts, lacerated tissue, stab wounds and abrasions; but, the first remedy really threw people off; though the choice of Ledum and Calendula by Nishita wasn’t a bad one because Nishita got that it was a puncture wound or a bite we were dealing with and Ledum is one of the main contenders for that.
+See, this is what most of you missed.
 You have to think about what happened.
 He slipped on the steps, his front teeth were hit because they were knocked loose, and simultaneously, there are four deep gashes in his lower lip.
 So what can you conclude?
 He bit himself!
 You could say, “ailments from bites” or “penetrating wounds”.
-Instead of trying to discern the “ailments from”, people looked, instead, at the response to the injury and prescribed on that.
-(He’s crying hysterically, must be Ignatia.
-He’s inconsolable, must be Chamomilla.
-He’s oversensitive to pain, must be Phosphorus.
-He’s scared, must be Arsenicum.)
+Instead of trying to discern the “ailments from”, people looked, instead, at the behavior and prescribed on that.
+(He’s crying hysterically, it must be Ignatia.
+He’s inconsolable, it must be Chamomilla.
+He’s oversensitive to pain, it must be Phosphorus.
+He’s scared and Aconite didn’t work so it’s maybe Arsenicum.)

 As I have been told so many times, “Etiology over-rules symptomatology.”
-That means your “ailments from” are more important than the symptoms that come as a result of it; plus, if the symptoms that come as a result of it are NORMAL, then they’re not symptoms at all!
+That means your “ailments from” are more important than the symptoms that come as a result of it!
+Plus, if the symptoms that come as a result of it are NORMAL, then they’re not symptoms at all!
 If you cry after an injury, that’s not a symptom!
-If you’re scared after an injury, then being scared isn’t a symptom, especially if you’re a child!
+If you’re scared after an injury and you’re a child, then being scared isn’t a symptom either!

 If I look up “Wounds, stab wounds”, I get Ledum and Hypericum.
 If I look up “Bites”, the two main remedies are Ledum and Hypericum.
 How do we choose between the two?
 Hypericum’s injuries are more painful.
 Remember Hypericum’s famous saying: “Ailments from injury to areas rich in nerves”.
 What does that mean?
 It means the injury is going to be very painful! (“Excessive painfulness is a guiding symptom to its use.”– Murphy’s MM)

 Why is it that Aconite didn’t work when the child was so scared?
 It worked but it didn’t hold.
 Why?
-Because the fright was a result, it wasn’t a cause, it wasn’t the etiology.
+Because the fright was a result, it wasn’t the etiology.
 It wasn’t the “ailments from”.
-It was “ailments from” puncture wounds–that’s what we needed to be looking under in the Repertory.
-That’s why Aconite failed.
-You may not think of Hypericum as a fright remedy, it doesn’t seem to cover fright very well, but what it does cover is the etiology and you see how if you can cover the etiology, everything that flows from it goes away.
+You might not think of Hypericum as a fright remedy, it doesn’t seem to cover fright very well, but what it does cover is the etiology–ailments from bites–and it’s in BOLD under “stab wounds”.
+So, you see how, if you can cover the etiology (the cause), everything that flows from it goes away.